spmjs/spm-client/README.md

 Install a package, arguments below

 * name: the package name, can also be name@version
+* cwd: the dependencies of the package in the cwd will be installed, use it when name isn't specified
 * destination: the directory that install to
 * force: force download packages from registry, no cache
 * save: save name to package.dependencies